VisionXLab/LRS-VQA/README.md

 This project focuses on efficient perception of Large Remote Sensing Images (RSIs) using Large Vision-Language Models (LVLMs) under limited resources, covering the following key aspects:

-- **Coarse-to-Fine Focusing & Pruning:** An iterative process that zooms from coarse, low-resolution overviews into fine-grained, high-resolution views to analyze text-related regions.
+- **Coarse-to-Fine Focusing & Pruning:** An iterative process that zooms from coarse, low-resolution overviews into fine-grained, high-resolution views to focus and analyze text-related regions.
 - **Region Focus Module (RFM):** Learns text-aware key region localization capabilities from LVLM through attention distillation, enabling focused analysis on critical image tiles.
 - **LRS-VQA:** A new benchmark for Large RSI perception, featuring 7,333 QA pairs across 8 categories, with images reaching up to 27,328 pixels in length and an average size of 7,099×6,329 pixels.

-## TODO 📝
+## 📝 TODO
 - [ ] Release model weight and inference code.
 - [ ] Release training code and script.
 ---